Hallmarks of Nonprofit Managerial Excellence

 - Revisit their mission and strategy periodically and, when necessary, revise them.

-- Use the results of regular evaluations to strengthen organizational effectiveness.
+- Use the results of regular culturally-sensitive evaluations to strengthen organizational effectiveness.

-- In executing their mission, deliver significant impact with regard to some human or community need.
+- In executing their mission, deliver significant impact on a human or community need.

 An organization’s governing board plays a critical role in its success.
-With respect to membership, the board should be constructed in a strategic manner to ensure a mix of skills and backgrounds appropriate for the organization’s needs and stage of development.
-Board members are selected with the expectation that they contribute “time, talent and treasure” in ensuring the necessary resources are secured, planning occurs in a strategic manner and internal and external policies are in place.
-Senior leadership is chosen based on the skills, experience, and “fit” with the organization in accordance with its own developmental needs.
+A board’s membership should be constructed in a strategic manner to ensure a mix of skills, social identities and diverse backgrounds appropriate for the organization’s needs and stage of development.
+Board members are selected with the expectation that they will contribute “time, talent and treasure” to ensure the necessary resources are secured, planning occurs in a strategic manner and appropriate policies are in place.
+Senior leadership is chosen based on the skills, experience, and alignment with mission and values in accordance with the organization’s developmental needs.
 Collaborative work between the board and the executive leadership is an important key to organizational success.

 When it comes to managing a nonprofit that is strong in Leadership & Governance, the best nonprofits:

-- Build boards comprised of individuals who possess the special characteristics and skills needed for this specific organization to accomplish the mission, including functional and program content-related expertise.
+- Build diverse and inclusive boards comprised of individuals who possess the experience and skills needed for this specific organization to accomplish their mission.
+This includes functional and program-related expertise including lived experience.

-- Have boards whose commitment and involvement is reflected in time and/or financial contributions.
+- Have boards who’s commitment and involvement is reflected in time and/or financial contributions.